 Baghara Baingan – known as Baingan ka Khatta as well – is a famous dish in Hyderabad and Bangalore, especially paired with Mutton Biryani, Dum Pukht Biryani or Vegetable Biryaniand is served at weddings.
 Another similar accompaniment is Mirchi Ka Salan.
 I’ve tried to prepare Baghara Baingan recipe a few times, and this one is spot on.
-That’s why its here 🙂 Try it!
+That’s why it is here 🙂 Try it!

 2 tbsp oil